matusoff/ML_models/Project5/NeuralNetwork/README.md

 The user provided images were loaded with Pillow: https://github.com/python-pillow/Pillow And Numpy was used to normalize those images: https://github.com/numpy/numpy

-refer to the NeutralNetwork_Taipy_ipynb Jupyter notebook
+refer to the NeutralNetwork_Taipy.ipynb Jupyter notebook